Time: 16:00 - 17:30

 - play rhythmically and in tune

-- understand elementary musicianship and music theory
+- understand basic musicianship and music theory

 What level is the course and do I need any particular skills?

 You do not already need to read music as this will be taught whilst learning to play.
+You will need to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?

-Demonstration and explanation by the tutor
+Demonstration and explanation by tutor

 Group work, playing in unison and in two or three parts